What Does a Tick Look Like? Identification Guide by Species

 Frequently Asked Questions

 Most tick-borne diseases require 24 to 48 hours of attachment for transmission.
 Lyme disease typically requires at least 36 hours of feeding.
-Prompt daily tick checks and removal significantly reduce infection risk.
+Prompt daily tick checks and removal significantly reduce the risk of infection.

 Ticks cannot jump or fly.
 They wait on grass, leaves, or low vegetation with their front legs extended, latching onto hosts who brush past them.
 This behavior is called questing.